 Read on to know more about the consumption of oranges while nursing in motherhood, including their benefits, side effects, and the treatment for these side effects.

 Benefits Of Eating Oranges While Breastfeeding

 Can you drink orange juice while breastfeeding?
 Well, while nursing, your body needs more Vitamin C than during pregnancy.
 Orange is an excellent source of Vitamin C and it’s also great energy booster.
 It helps you absorb more iron from food.
 Hence, you might want to eat oranges or drink orange juice during breastfeeding.

 Side Effects Of Eating Oranges While Breastfeeding

-For moms, having an orange or juicing it is quite normal.
+For moms, having an orange or its juice is quite normal to maintain their maternal health.
 But, for you, it might not be the same case.
 In the first few months, as your baby’s intestinal tract is not fully mature and yet to develop, your baby might be sensitive to the high amount of citrus food in your diet.

 - It may disturb your baby’s tummy, and she might get gassy, fussy or start spitting.

 - Sometimes, she may develop diaper rash as her skin is very sensitive and irritable to the acidic nature of citrus fruits.